-The 4L80e transmission is one of the strongest and most reliable high-performance automatic transmissions built by General motors.
+The 4L80e transmission is one of the strongest and most reliable high-performance automatic transmissions built by General Motors.
 And if you’re driving one of GM’s trucks like Sierra, Silverado, or Suburban, chances are you have the 4L80e.
-The transmission is known for delivering much power and can even be tweaked to grace more power.
+The transmission is known for delivering a lot of power and can even be tuned to deliver even more.

 Technically, there is more to this transmission, and that’s why we’ve put out this article together.
 Here, we will discuss how the transmission evolved, the cars it’s fitted into, common problems, and solutions.
 Follow us as we unleash more interesting information about the 4L80e.